 National Green Bean Casserole Day is celebrated on December 3rd in the United States.
 The holiday dish is loved by many Americans.
-Cooking it is not difficult – anyone can do it, so go to the kitchen and support the date!
+It is easy to make, so why not celebrate the day by making a casserole for your loved ones?

-- useful for diabetics – they regulate blood sugar;
+- Good for diabetics, as they help to regulate blood sugar.

-- rich in fiber, which helps to reduce cholesterol in the body;
+- High in fiber, which can help to reduce cholesterol.

 National Green Bean Casserole Day is observed on December 3 each year.